kgwet/irrCAC/README.md

 (1) the contingency table, (2) the distribution of raters by subject and by category, (3) the raw data, which is essentially a plain dataset where each row represents a subject and each column, the ratings associated with one rater.
-The list of all datasets containined in this package can be listed as follows:
+The list of all datasets contained in this package can be listed as follows:

       data(package="irrCAC")